courtandrey/SUDRFScraper/README.md

 ver 0.1.5 configuration-update.
 You can change results dump directory modifying application.properties.
 Small bug fixes and refactoring.

 ver.0.1.6 configuration-update.
-Modified configuration with use.court.history param.
+Modified configuration with "use.court.history" configuration param.
 Now user won't be trashed with thousands of files.
 Added some tests.
 Massive refactoring.

 CONTACT ME: